 2010 The 2001 and 2003 income tax cuts were extended for two years.
 The scheduled return of the 55% Death Tax was reduced to 35%.
 President Obama’s budget proposal was defeated.

 2011 The House passed a bill to repeal ObamaCare.

 The House passed a 2011 spending bill with prohibitions on funding ObamaCare, Planned Parenthood, and National Public Radio.

 2012 Congress forced the President to keep Federal spending within the limits of the 2011 sequester agreement.
 A modified version of the Bush Death Tax reduction was enacted as permanent law.

 2013 Obama's amnesty for illegal aliens was successfully blocked in the House after passing the Senate.
 The House Judiciary Committee held hearings on the unconstitutional and impeachable actions of President Obama.

-Currently, TCC is working to eliminate the death tax, prevent amnesty for illegal aliens, repeal ObamaCare and stop socialized medicine, impose Term Limits on Congress and restore Constitutional fidelity to the Federal government.
+Currently, ACL is working to eliminate the death tax, prevent amnesty for illegal aliens, repeal ObamaCare and stop socialized medicine, impose Term Limits on Congress and restore Constitutional fidelity to the Federal government.